-- 1.3 Alongside Section 106 agreements, where highway objections to proposals can be overcome by improvements to the existing highway, developers can enter a Section 278 agreement that requires them to pay for or undertake such works.
-These works may include minor highway realignments, roundabouts, traffic signals, right-turning lanes, passing bays and cycle lanes. - 1.4 Prior to the commencement of construction, developers are requested to submit full construction drawings for approval and enter into a Section 278 Agreement with a Bond to cover the full road construction.
+- 1.3 As mentioned in Section 1.1 above, most highway and transport infrastructure improvement is secured by planning conditions.
+These require the developer to commission or carry out specified highway works.
+Where highway objections to proposals can be overcome by improvements to the existing highway, a Section 278 agreement of the Highways Act 1980 enables the developer to enter into an Agreement with the Highway Authority to pay for, or undertake such works.
+These works may include minor highway realignments, provision of footways, roundabouts, traffic signals, right-turning lanes, passing bays and cycle lanes, together with signage, lighting, drainage and other works. - 1.4 Prior to the commencement of construction, developers are requested to submit full construction drawings for approval and enter into a Section 278 Agreement with a bond to cover the full road construction costs.
 Developers are advised that without such an agreement in place they may not commence any works within the public highway.
+The ongoing design and construction works are inspected by the County Council's officers and fees are recovered from the developer to offset this activity.